ddbj/-jga-analysis-qc/README.md

 ### Reporting

-YAML File containing list of sample IDs is required to create a report.
-The file should be array of sample IDs like the folowing.
+A YAML file containing list of sample IDs should be prepared before generating a report.
+The content should be an array of sample IDs like the folowing.

 ```
 ---
 - sample0
 - sample1
 - sample2
   ...
 ```

 Run `jga-analysis report` to generate a report.